Why Concrete Thinking May Be Holding You Back

 Challenge yourself to learn and understand the concepts and theories behind physical actions.
 These concepts may be difficult to learn at first.
 Retraining your brain can open you up to new ideas.

 You may think that surrounding yourself with people like you could make change more difficult.
 However, that's not necessarily true if you're in a support group.
 By understanding that you each think in similar ways, you can help each other see how it may be hindering your lives.
 Many times, it's helpful to learn by example or to hear about someone else's similar experiences.
 This may be especially true for concrete thinkers.
 A support group like this can be a safe place to try out new social skills while also offering a space to vent about what has not worked in the past.

-If you find that concrete thinking is negatively affecting your everyday life, it may be time to seek advice from a licensed therapist.
-Here at BetterHelp, there are thousands of licensed therapists waiting to help you.
-As part of the signup process, you will be matched with the therapist who fits you and your needs best, and you can meet with them in a private online space.
+If you’re interested in meeting with a therapist but don’t have the time, you might want to consider BetterHelp.
+Here, there are thousands of licensed therapists waiting to help you.
+As part of the signup process, you will be matched with the therapist who fits you and your needs best.
+You can meet with them when it’s most convenient for you and in a private online space from the comfort of your home.
 They will be able to assist you in understanding your concrete way of thinking, how it may be affecting your life, and most importantly how you can develop coping skills to be healthier and more productive.
 Read below for reviews of BetterHelp counselors who have helped people in similar situations.

 "I worked with another counselor for over 6 months before working with Arielle Ballard.
 In one 30 minute session, I got more accomplished in terms of structuring goals, building coping mechanisms, and recognizing thought patterns, than I had in the 6 months working with the other counselor.
 I'm pleased with my progress and am very greatful to Arielle."